A Construction Accident Lawyer Can Mitigate Consequences for Workers

 Unlike workers' compensation benefits, a personal injury lawsuit can include punitive damages and compensation for pain and suffering, wrongful death, and other long-term losses.
 An injured construction worker will often need to retrain in order to start over in a new job, assuming full-time work is a possibility.
 Catastrophic injuries may require continuing therapy, home modifications, and other life alterations that are expensive and difficult for the whole family.

-Our staff includes a full-time medical doctor and registered nurse to help in our assessment of the injuries and ongoing needs of clients.
+Our staff includes a full-time medical doctor to help in our assessment of the injuries and ongoing needs of clients.
 We are the only Northern Pennsylvania law firm to provide this level of staffing to benefit plaintiffs.

 Aggressive Legal Representation